madetech/handbook/guides/chalet_time_policy.md

 Priorities for chalet time:

-1. New opportunities on client teams
+#### 1. New opportunities on client teams
-a.
-Billed opportunities, where clients pay for someone’s time
+1. Billed opportunities, where clients pay for someone’s time
-b.
-Invested opportunities, working on a client team, but not billed to begin with, showing value first
+2. Invested opportunities, working on a client team, but not billed to begin with, showing value first
-b.
-Shadowing, getting experience of how teams work
+3. Shadowing, getting experience of how teams work

-2. New business and revenue
+##### 2. New business and revenue
-a.
-Bid writing - leading / pairing / shadowing / case studies / research
+1. Bid writing - leading / pairing / shadowing / case studies / research
-b.
-Support marketing team create content, like blogging, case studies, talks that promote Made Tech
+2. Support marketing team create content, like blogging, case studies, talks that promote Made Tech

-3. Hiring
+#### 3. Hiring
 a.
 Pairing on interviews
 b.
 Outreach to potential candidates

-4. Research and development
+#### 4. Research and development
 a.
 Product development
 b.
 Research projects

-5. Communities of practice
+#### 5. Communities of practice
 a.
 Communities Improvements Backlog

-6. Learning time
+#### 6. Learning time
---Reading
+- Reading
---Training courses
+- Training courses
---Conferences
+- Conferences
---Pairing and group learning
+- Pairing and group learning

-7. Holiday that can flexibly be moved
+#### 7. Holiday that can flexibly be moved

 ## Booking or scheduling chalet time
 Chalet time activities will be booked and scheduled as follows:

-1. New opportunities on client teams
+#### 1. New opportunities on client teams
-a.
 Billed or invested time - like other times someone joins a client team this will be booked by the Scheduling team and the individual will fill out timesheets for time spent in this team
-b.

 Shadowing - this time should be recorded as ‘Bench/Chalet’ time in timesheets

-2. New business and revenue
+#### 2. New business and revenue
-a.
 Bid writing - booked by the Scheduling team and the individual will fill out timesheets for time spent on a bid
-b.

 Marketing - this time should be recorded as ‘Bench/Chalet’ in timesheets

-3. Hiring
+#### 3. Hiring
-a.
 This time should be recorded as ‘Hiring’ in timesheets

-4. Research and development
+#### 4. Research and development
 This time should be recorded as ‘R&D’ time in timesheets

-5. Communities of practice
+#### 5. Communities of practice
-a.
 Doing activities on the [Communities Improvements Backlog](https://trello.com/b/taj8yvLP/capability-improvement-backlog) this should be recorded as ‘Bench/Chalet’ in timesheets

-6. Learning time
+#### 6. Learning time
-a.
 People with chalet time will [book learning time](https://github.com/madetech/handbook/blob/main/guides/learning/booking_learning_time.md) in the normal way.

-7. Holiday
+#### 7. Holiday
-a.
-People with chalet time will [book holiday through](https://github.com/madetech/handbook/blob/main/guides/learning/booking_learning_time.md) as they would any other holiday or leave.
+1. People with chalet time will [book holiday through](https://github.com/madetech/handbook/blob/main/guides/learning/booking_learning_time.md) as they would any other holiday or leave.

 ## Responsibility to make activities visible and  doable
 Different parts of the business will be responsible for making people aware of activities they can do with chalet time:

-1. New opportunities on client teams
+#### 1. New opportunities on client teams
-a.

 A list of live accounts, teams and leads will be automatically published from Kimble to #chalettimeteam Slack channel at the beginning of each week.
 This will give people a list of people to approach about potentially opportunities to join client teams.
-b.

 Line managers of people with chalet time will help find opportunities and advocate for them to join client teams, either billed, invested or shadowing

-2. New revenue and business
+#### 2. New revenue and business
-a.
 Bids team will update the Scheduling team each week of bids people with chalet time can get involved with
-b.

 Marketing team will maintain a visible backlog of tasks people with chalet time can do to help promote Made Tech.
 This will be posted in the #chalettimeteam Slack channel at the beginning of each week.

-3. Hiring
+#### 3. Hiring
-a.
 Scheduling team will give the Talent team coordinators access to the Kimble report of who has chalet to do extra hiring interviews or require training to do so

 Scheduling team will giving the Talent team coordinators access to the Kimble report of who’s has chalet

-4. Research and development
+#### 4. Research and development
-a.

 The R&D team will maintain a visible backlog of tasks people with chalet time can do either to help build products or research new opportunities.
 This will be posted in the #chalettimeteam Slack channel at the beginning of each week.

-5. Communities of practice
+##### 5. Communities of practice
-a.

 Capability and Delivery Heads will maintain a [visible backlog of tasks](https://trello.com/b/taj8yvLP/capability-improvement-backlog) people with chalet time can undertake to improve their community of practice.
 This will be posted weekly in both #chalettimeteam and #cop-improvements-backlog Slack channels

 ## Length of chalet time activities
 Chalet time activities must be able to deliver some value in small blocks of time: half day, single day or 3-5 days, eaning chalet time can add value if someone joins a client team at short notice.